-Diagram 2 shows and names the various parts of a disc and chapter 3 ' Discs' gives more detailed information about them.
+Fig 2 shows and names the various parts of a disc and chapter 3 gives more detailed information about them.
 The discs hold the information.
-You can change the discs in the drive just like you can change the cassettes in a cassette recorder.
-So you can use lots of discs to store information, but you can only read the information from one disc at a time.
-Just as a music cassette may have several different songs on it, a disc may have different groups of information and these are called 'files'.
+Just as you can put different cassettes in a cassette recorder, you can also put different discs into a disc drive; but the computer can only read information from one disc at a time.
+A disc may have lots of different groups of information on it, and these groups are called 'files'.
 Files can have any information in them.
 Typical examples would be one of your programs or some data generated by a program which you wish to keep.

 Returning again to the comparison with a filing cabinet, opening a drawer and throwing all the papers into it at random would make it difficult to find them again.
 To solve this problem, people usually put dividers into a filing cabinet drawer, and often these are labelled alphabetically.
 The result is that the information is grouped so that you can find it again quickly.
 The same principle is followed when the computer puts information on to a disc.
 When you first buy discs, they are blank - like empty drawers.
 Before the computer can put any information on them, the discs must first be prepared by having marks put on them, which divide the discs into sectors.
-'Sectors' is the name given to a set of equal divisions created on the disc by the computer.
-(See diagram 5).
-This operation is called 'Formatting' and is fully described in chapter 6.
+A 'sector' is the name given to a set of equal divisions created on the disc by the computer.
+(See Fig 5.)
+This operation is called 'formatting' and is fully described in chapter 7.